josemanuel097/PCa_classification_generalizability/README.md

 -Patient_folder_from_center_A/Patient#/Patient#_mask.nii.gz (segmentation/ROI)

 ### Labels:
 The labels for the patient should included in a txt file following this format.
+In our case we define as 1 a Gleason Score ≥ 7.

 Patient    Label

 Patient1   1
 Patient2   0